DanielleSpring/Final-Project/README.md

 #### 2) Transfrom

+The Sunshhine list is an annualizd publication of all Ontario public employees with salaraies >= $100,000.
+This list is a amalgamation of several sectors over a multitude of employers.
+Given the 25 year span of data and inconsistent approach to data entry of fields being reported on, the consolidated Sunshine List for years 1996 to 2020 requires significant cleansing on various fields for the benefit of clean dashboard visualizations.
+Detailed steps on data preprocessing for the purpose of analysis can be found in the Data Cleansing Procedure documentation.

+*insert link to Data Cleansing.md*

 #### 3) Load
 ##### **Database:**
-For our database, we will be using both PostgreSQL and MongoDB.
-We will be hosting our raw data using Heroku.
+For our database, we will be using both PostgreSQL, which will be hosted on AWS.
 This enables anyone with the access codes to work the project data.

+NOTE: for the purpose of segment 2 submission, the tableau dashboard will be linked to CSV files to create the data model.
+The database will be migrated to AWS in segment 3.

 ###### PostgreSQL Database
 The image below represents the tables of data that are uploaded onto the database in Postgres.
 The entity relational diagram allowed for easier joining of tables with SQL and was a helpful reference while importing data into the database.